lk-geimfari/mimesis/docs/installation.rst

 Python compatibility
 --------------------

-Mimesis is compatible with Python, including PyPy, version 3.8 or higher.
+Mimesis is compatible with Python version 3.10 or higher (including PyPy 3.10).

+To work with Mimesis on Python versions 3.8 and 3.9, the final compatible version is Mimesis 11.1.0.
+Install this specific version to ensure compatibility.

 Dependencies
 ------------

-Mimesis has no hard dependencies, but you need to install pytz to add timezone support for some methods of the :class:`~mimesis.Datetime` provider.
+Mimesis has no hard dependencies, but you need to install `pytz` to add timezone support for some methods of the :class:`~mimesis.Datetime` provider.